ndanielsen/py-votesmart/README.rst

 Installation
 ============
 py-votesmart is compatible with Python 2.7 or later, but it is preferred to use Python 3.5 or later to take full advantage of all functionality.
-The simplest way to install Yellowbrick is from PyPI with pip, Python’s preferred package installer.
+The simplest way to install py-votesmart is from PyPI with pip, Python’s preferred package installer.

-pip install py-votesmart
+    >>> pip install py-votesmart

 Usage
 =====